 - and more.

-Below, you will find the links to download the latest Samsung USB driver (v18.104.22.168), along with all the previous versions.
+Below, you will find the links to download the latest Samsung USB driver (v1.7.59), along with all the previous versions.

-So, which version should you download?
-It’s strongly recommended to download the latest version at all times to avoid any issues and better compatibility with all new Samsung smartphones and tablets.
-However, if your computer still fails to recognize your device even after installing the latest driver, you might want to download and install the previous versions.
+So, which version of Samsung USB drivers should you download?
+It’s strongly recommended to download the latest version of Samsung USB drivers to avoid any issues and better compatibility with all new Samsung smartphones and tablets.
+However, if your computer still fails to recognize your device even after installing the latest driver, you might want to download and install a previous version.

 |Name:||Samsung USB Driver|